 endnote).
 (ER 20)

+How many print copies do we now generate???
+Think we should include past practice of print distribution combined with current practice.

 Santa Ana College publishes a college catalog annually and makes it available on its website for access by current and prospective students.
 Integrity of the information is ensured by college-wide catalog approval process, in which all departments, offices, and other entities revise and publish information about their operations.
 Santa Ana College 2019/20 Catalog